Tino Sehgal: This objective of that object (2004)

-For This objective of that object (2004) the visitor confronted by five people who remain with their backs to the visitors.
-The five chant, "The objective of this work is to become the object of a discussion," and if the visitor does not respond they slowly sink to the ground.
-If the visitor says something they begin a discussion.
+For This objective of that object (2004), the visitor is confronted by five people who remain with their backs to the visitors.
+The five chant, "The objective of this work is to become the object of a discussion," and if the visitor does not respond, they slowly sink to the ground.
+If the visitor says something, they begin a discussion.

 This is So Contemporary (2005)

 In this work performers dance in a happy, emphatic way around visitors entering the exhibition space, singing, "Oh, this is so contemporary, contemporary, contemporary.
 Oh, this is so contemporary, contemporary, contemporary."
 The catchy melody and exciting dances left some of the museum visitors cheerful and dancing, themselves.

 This you (2006)

 In 2018, the Hirshhorn Museum acquired This You (2006), a piece of performance art featuring a solo female singer performing outdoors, the performers themselves choose songs based on the mood they perceive the visitor to be in.